 The Company granted restricted share units ("RSUs") in accordance with the share unit plan approved at the most recent shareholders meeting.
 These RSUs vest in three equal tranches: Tranche one - on completion of 12 months from grant date, Tranche two - on completion of twenty-four months from the grant date and Tranche three - on completion of thirty-six months from grant date.
 These RSUs can be cash or equity-settled at the Company's discretion.
 The Company has elected to classify the RSUs as equity-settled and as such, the RSUs are valued at the market price of the Company shares on the date of grant.
-Under the share unit plan the Company has reserved an amount not exceeding 7,000,000 shares for the issuance of RSUs, deferred share unit ("DSUs"), and performance share units ("PSUs").
+Under the share unit plan the Company has reserved an amount not exceeding 7,000,000 shares for the issuance of RSUs, deferred share unit ("DSUs"), and performance share units ("PSUs") and, when combined with the Option Plan, no more than 10% of the Company's outstanding shares on a rolling basis.
 A summary of the Company's RSUs outstanding and the changes for the years then ended, is presented below: